Report card: Bob Condotta grades the Seahawks’ comeback win vs. the Vikings

 Well, another position where the grade gets a lot better based on the victory.

+The 201 rushing yards seemed like it might be the story of the game, especially with the Vikings appearing ready to run out the clock on the final drive.
+Carroll said later “we just got blocked’’ at times during the game.

+But then came that final stop when the Seahawks really had to have it.

 L.J.
-Collier had his first career sack in the first half in turning in what felt like the best game of his career.
-Damontre Moore forced the fumble that led to Seattle’s second touchdown.
-Jonathan Bullard, signed off Arizona’s practice squad this week, saw some regular action throughout.
+Collier had his first career sack in the first half in turning in what felt like the best game of his career so far.

-But there were some big mistakes, too, such as a neutral-zone infraction by Benson Mayowa that gave Minnesota first down on a third-and-three early in the fourth quarter to the Seattle 30, after the Seahawks had called time out.
-Later in the drive, the Seahawks got pushed back for a third-and-one conversion by Minnesota quarterback Kirk Cousins.

 Grade: B-